 This super nice girl name Sarah picked up the phone and started schooling me on why rubber doesn't work on rubber tires.
 I was distraught that my only solution to fix this mess wasn't going to work.
 She proceed to explain why I needed regular plastic Ribtrax.
 But...I had all of the observations/questions:

-The tiles pull up in seconds.
-I use a screw driver to pull up a corner.
+- The tiles pull up in seconds.
+I use our SwissTrax Tile Popper Tool to pull up a corner.
 Wipe up the mess, and the tiles simply snap back into place.